https://invisible-island.net/ncurses/man/

 o X/Open Curses says "may make visible" because including a header

-file does not necessarily make all symbols in it visible (there are
+file does not necessarily make visible all of the symbols in it

-For instance, in ncurses <wchar.h> may be included if the proper
+For instance, ncurses's curses.h may include wchar.h if the proper

 symbol is defined, and if ncurses is configured for wide-character